 The LCR is shallow enough to wade in, so we all lined up to go body sliding in the river.
-We took all kinds of wild pictures and video with the Go Pro Camera.
+We took all kinds of wild pictures and videos with the Go Pro Camera.
 We then hiked up farther and went cliff diving in the most amazingly blue water I’ve ever seen!

-Today we had lunch at a seeringly hot beach that felt like it would burn my toes off.
+Today we had lunch at a searingly hot beach that felt like it would burn my toes off.
 I had to give up and put my shoes on.
 Several of the guys had to carefully extract their sarongs after building a shade structure in thorny trees!

 Our next stop was the largest Pueblo Indian site in the canyon.
 It started to rain and we put on our gear and headed into the rapids of The Gorge, a stunningly beautiful section of the National Park.
 The walls ceased being the usual layered sandstone and limestone and we were suddenly surrounded by colorful metamorphic rock.
-When we eventually made it to our campsite and set up camp, we made hot toddies, and hiked up a beautiful granite side canyon.
-I would have loved to slice off a piece and make it into the most beautiful countertop this side of the Mississippi.
+When we eventually made it to our campsite and set up camp, we made hot toddies and hiked up a beautiful granite side canyon.
+I would have loved to slice off a piece and make it into the most beautiful countertop on this side of the Mississippi.

 Dennis, Jason, and I collected rocks and when we got back to camp, we started a game of beach bocce.
 Most of the camp joined in and we broke out the happy hour drinks.